mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

 and background-subtracted data with flipper states off and on respectively.

 The output is given in as a :ref:`WorkspaceGroup <WorkspaceGroup>` with the number of entries consistent with the number of measured polarisation directions.
 Each workspace in the group contains a single value of the polariser-analyser efficiency per detector.
+The flipping ratios are also available for inspection in a :ref:`WorkspaceGroup <WorkspaceGroup>` named `flipping_ratios`.

 Workflow diagram and working example
 ------------------------------------